 - A new instance of class Analysis takes a list of script names as input.
 It analyzes all imports and other dependencies.
-The resulting object (assigned to a) contains lists of dependencies in class members named: - scripts: the python scripts named on the command line; - pure: pure python modules needed by the scripts; - binaries: non-python modules needed by the scripts; - datas: non-binary files included in the app.

-- An instance of class PYZ is a .pyz archive (described under Inspecting Archives below), which contains all the Python modules from a .pure. - An instance of EXE is built from the analyzed scripts and the PYZ archive.
+The resulting object (assigned to a) contains lists of dependencies in class members named: - scripts: the python scripts named on the command line; - pure: pure python modules needed by the scripts; - binaries: non-python modules needed by the scripts, including names given by the --add-binary option; - datas: non-binary files included in the app, including names given by the --add-data option. - An instance of class PYZ is a .pyz archive (described under Inspecting Archives below), which contains all the Python modules from a .pure. - An instance of EXE is built from the analyzed scripts and the PYZ archive.
 This object creates the executable file. - An instance of COLLECT creates the output folder from all the other parts.

 In one-file mode, there is no call to COLLECT, and the EXE instance receives all of the scripts, modules and binaries.
 You modify the spec file to pass additional values to Analysis and to EXE.